DrEmpiricism/Optimize-Offline/README.md

 - Prevents bloatware link creation and disables a plethora of annoying default features.
 - Disables Windows' annoying pop-up notifications and tips.
 - Disables non-explicit application and system location sensor access.
-- Disables background error reporting and automatic syncronization to Microsoft.
+- Disables background error reporting and automatic synchronization to Microsoft.
 - Disables the automatic creation of tabs and icons for Microsoft Edge.
 - Disables intrusive Microsoft feedback and notification queries.
 - Cleans-up the default Context Menu.